tsunamishadow/bonusheroes/fortniteseason9.md

 | 81 | 110% |  |
 | 88 |  | 120% |
 | 96 | 120% |  |

+You also start with an extra 30% XP boost if you got to Tier 2 in the Season 8 Paid Battle Pass.

 ### Battle Pass Fortbytes